-These three buildings are part of the UNESCO World Heritage Site covering the historic centre of Florence and are a major tourist attraction of Tuscany.
+These three buildings are part of the UNESCO World Heritage Site covering the historic center of Florence and are a major tourist attraction of Tuscany.
 The three buildings are linked by distinctive vertical and horizontal bands of colored marble decorating the external walls.

 The basilica is one of Italy’s largest churches, and until the development of new structural materials in the modern era, the dome was the largest in the world.
 It remains the largest brick dome ever constructed.
 Filippo Brunelleschi (1377-1446) presented plans for a wooden and brick model inspired by the Pantheon with a double-walled circular dome.
 His revolutionary engineering design solution involved a double walled cupola with horizontal reinforcements resting on a drum instead of the roof.
+Climb to the top for a spectacular view.